Month 12, Day 20, Sunday 6:25 p.m.

 “Okay,” he said in a small voice.

 She knew that sometimes when she was exhausted beyond all reason, it actually became harder to fall asleep.
-“I’ll need you to sit in my lap, with your back against my front.”
+“I’ll need you to sit in my lap, with your back against my chest.”

 She reached her arms around him, touching her middle fingers to her thumbs, with the large black Conduit gripped to her palm by her pinky and ring finger, a little awkwardly.
 She pressed her hands against his sternum.